Phate6660/ppkg/README.md

 A package manager written in Rust.<br>
 It will initially be a binary package manager, but I plan on making it a hybrid.

+About the name: ppkg / Phate's Package Manager is a double entendre.
+Surely you can figure it out. ;)

 Prerequisites:
 - `mkdir -pv "$HOME/.ppkg/{downloads,opt}"`
 - `cp config.toml $HOME/.ppkg/`